In 2016, around 30% of adults in the United States were estimated to have obesity (

-These include genetics, environmental factors, certain medical conditions and more.
+These include genetics, environmental factors, certain medical conditions, and more.

 This article lists 9 compelling reasons why obesity is not just a choice.

-Bottom Line: Genetics, the mother’s weight and family history can all increase the likelihood of
+a mother’s weight, and family history can all increase the likelihood of

 Additionally, forming healthy dietary and exercise habits during childhood may be the most valuable prevention against obesity and lifestyle-related diseases.

-Bottom Line: Certain childhood factors may affect the risk of obesity later on.
+childhood factors may affect your risk of obesity later on.
 These include

 Hunger and uncontrollable eating are not just caused by greediness or lack of willpower.